Wilmington beach vacation rentals

 Wilmington International Airport (ILM) is located just north of the city, serving eight destinations across the Midwest and East Coast.
 Alternatively, you’ll find additional options via one of the other major airports in the region: Raleigh-Durham International Airport (RDU), which is a little over two hours northwest; or Charleston International Airport (CHS), about three hours south.
 Wilmington’s Wave public transportation network features 16 bus routes, shuttles, and free trolleys circling downtown.
 There’s also a local water taxi route, and taxis and rideshares are common.
 Pedestrians and cyclists take advantage of the Gary Shell Cross City Trail, which connects many of the city’s recreational and cultural points of interest.
 Metered parking is abundant, and parking is often free after business hours.

 Given its location along the Gulf Stream, Wilmington experiences a humid subtropical climate characterized by incredibly mild winters (highs in the mid-50s Fahrenheit) and hot, sticky summers (highs in the lower 90s).
 It seldom snows during the cold months, and when it does, it’s generally light and melts quickly.
 More notable for Wilmington is its lengthy spring, beginning in late February and lasting through May, with a beautiful show of flowers.
 With summer comes heat and humidity, together pushing Wilmington’s heat index toward 100 degrees at its peak, driving many visitors to the beaches.
 The push and pull of warm Atlantic Ocean waters and the city’s geography in relation to storm system tracks puts it in prime tropical-storm territory.
-If you’re traveling here during hurricane season, which peaks in September, make sure you pay close attention to local weather.
+If you’re staying in one of the Wilmington’s vacation rentals during hurricane season, which peaks in September, make sure you pay close attention to local weather.

 Located on Wilmington’s southeastern shore, these neighboring beaches comprise an area aptly named Pleasure Island for its bounty of coastal escapades.
 Popular with ocean sports enthusiasts, these beaches are lined with rental shops offering kayaks, stand-up paddle boards, and surfboards; each has its own boardwalk.